BQ-A Clinical Plans

 However, while humans lack substantial regenerative capabilities in the CNS, many non-human species can repair, regenerate and remodel substantial portions of their brain and brain stem even after critical life-threatening trauma.

 We are at a very unique moment in history where the convergence of the tools of regenerative biology, resuscitation / reanimation research, and clinical neuroscience have placed us on the verge of major scientific breakthroughs.

 Additionally, this very untouched area of discovery and development, has unlimited, invaluable “trickle down” learnings for all traditional degenerative disorders of the CNS, both chronic (Alzheimer’s, Parkinson’s, MS, ALS, etc.) and acute (SCI, TBI, etc.) alike.

-To receive further confidential information about Bioquark’s plans in this space, please place the phrase “BQ-Phoenix” in the subject line of our contact form, or visit the Reanima Project site at http://www.reanima.tech
+To receive further confidential information about Bioquark’s plans in this space, please place the phrase “BQ-Phoenix” in the subject line of our contact form.

-Additionally, please visit our partner company RegenerAge SAPI de CV (www.regenerage.clinic/en) to learn more about on-going compassionate care opportunities.
+Additionally, please directly visit our technology licensee companies, such as RegenerAge Clinic (https://regeneragemedical.com/) to learn more about international compassionate care opportunities.